stason.org logo lotus

 both frequency schedules and program schedules for international English

-language broadcasts.
-Jim also offers an quarterly update subscription
+language broadcasts and a quarterly update subscription

 The program, called Shortwave Navigator, which is up to version 3.3, also